DCA2201 COMPUTER NETWORKING JULY SEPTEMBER 2025

 Ans 3.

-Comparison Between Unicast, Multicast, and Broadcast with Implementation
+Unicast, Multicast, and Broadcast: Concepts and Implementation

 Unicast Transmission